Wildhoney/Switzerland/README.md

 );
 ```

-Interestingly it's possible to use any valid event name for the `dispatch` as we simply need a corresponding `addEventListener` of the same name to catch it.
+Interestingly it's possible to use any valid event name for the `utils.dispatch` as we simply need a corresponding `addEventListener` of the same name to catch it.
 Once we have our event all set up we can attach the listener by using the native `addEventListener` method on the custom element itself:

 ```javascript
 const node = document.querySelector('x-countries');